 Meet the Expert

 - Elizabeth Trattner is a certified acupuncturist and doctor of integrative medicine.
-Taking a less traditional path to wellness with her female patients, Trattner has gone on to lend her voice to publications such as Nylon and Elle Magazine as well as several medical journals.
+Taking a less traditional path to wellness with her female patients, Trattner has gone on to lend her voice to publications such as Nylon and Elle as well as medical journals.

 Watch Now: 6 Natural Remedies for Acid Reflux

-Try Organic Apple Cider Vinegar
+Drink Organic Apple Cider Vinegar

 As for methodology, make sure to buy organic, raw, unfiltered vinegar that comes in a glass bottle.
 Down a teaspoon or two each morning, and chase it with water.
 "Try holding it in your mouth for a few seconds before swallowing," Park advises.
 "This stimulates the saliva production and initiates the stomach in producing digestive acid."